RoryNesbitt/pvim/README.md

 - PackerSync gives an error about opening file /path/to/manifest
 - Probably related.
 Files required by a `config = ..` in packer will not be required on running pvim.
-They will be after then running `:PackerCompile`
+They will be after then running `:PackerCompile` (Temp fix added to the launch command.
+It's weird the first time you launch but it works[I don't like it])

 ## ToDo